 Applying for the role

-To apply for this role you need to submit an application online via the Department of Communities and Justice Careers site.
+To apply for this role you will need to submit an application online via the DCJ Careers page ; jobs.dcj.nsw.gov.au

-- Attach a resume (maximum 5 pages) and a cover letter (maximum 2 pages) outlining how you meet the requirements and capabilities of this role as specified in the role description.
+During the application process, you will need to outline how you meet the requirements and capabilities of this role as specified in the Role Description.

-If you experience technical difficulties when submitting your application, please contact [email protected]
+If you experience technical difficulties when submitting your application, please call 02 9765 3526.

 To ensure recruitment at the Department of Communities and Justice continues without interruption during the COVID-19 pandemic, some interviews and assessments may be performed using alternative methods.